MuhammedBuyukkinaci/My-AirFlow-Notes/README.md

 ![steps_taken](./images/005.png)

 13) Download docker-compose.yaml file from [here](https://airflow.apache.org/docs/apache-airflow/2.3.0/docker-compose.yaml).
 The reason why redis service exists in yaml file is that celery executor uses it.
+After placing the content in a **docker-compose.yaml**, run `docker-compose up -d`.

 14) How to pause and unpause a DAG and assign tags to a DAG.
 You are not able to define permissions according to tasks.